 Persistence.
 You may have to ask more than once.
-Sending a first letter to explain what you’re doing and why is good.
-Sending a second letter as an update is a good idea too.
+Sending the first letter to explain what you’re doing and why is good.
+Sending the second letter as an update is a good idea too.
 One Contact Any Celebrity user’s first letter, while only two paragraphs long, really explained her cause and what she was looking for.
 It also set a deadline for items to be received.
-After a few weeks she sent out another letter explaining that the deadline had been extended, and outlined the support she had already received.
+After a few weeks, she sent out another letter explaining that the deadline had been extended, and outlined the support she had already received.
 This ended up getting her even more items.

 Patience.
 Celebrities don’t always respond in your expected timeframe.
 Getting started well in advance of your event is a good idea.
 Some of Contact Any Celebrity’s users have received responses as far out as one year after their initial letter.
 Amy Pratt from Plymouth, Indiana, wrote to more than 50 celebrities asking for autographs for a personal collection.
 “The photos came rolling in after a few weeks,” Pratt said.
 “The last one we got took over a year, but it’s a surprise each time [a new autograph] pops up.”